 Good advice is always best when it comes from someone’s personal experience.
 And when that person is someone you know or have something in common with, you regard that advice as even more valuable.

-In the space of about a year, I stopped doing 20 unusual things that were somehow preventing me from living at the level I really wanted to.
-I call them unusual because you would not normally consider them, when you think of things that are holding you back.
+In the space of about a year, I stopped doing 20 obvious things that were somehow preventing me from living at the level I really wanted to.
+Even as they are staring you right in the face, you would not normally consider them, when you think of things that are holding you back.

 But wait until you release them and see how you soar…